DevINX/oc-contactus/README.md

 A simple, complete and modular contact form for [OctoberCMS ](https://octobercms.com) by DevINX.
 Original work by [Lamin Sanneh (Flexi Contact)](https://github.com/LaminSanneh/Octobercms-Flexi-Contact-Plugin).

-The goal of this plugin is to ammodate the user who wants more functionnality.
+The goal of this plugin is to accommodate the user who wants more functionnality.

 # Installation or Setup